octaviotron/zimbra/notes-cluster.md

 proxmox.domain.tld  192.168.0.254
 ```

-## On hypervisor:
+## Install Fence Agents On Proxmox KVM host:

+This is needed to be done on the KVM hypervisor Operating Sistem (in a root console in Proxmox host):
 ```
 apt install fence-agents
 ```

 ## OS Preparation

-In this example all KVM hosts has a fresh install of CentOS 7.
-This are common steps needed to be executed in all nodes:
+In this example all virtual hosts has a fresh install of CentOS 7.

+This are common steps needed to be executed on each node (on all of them):

 ```
 rpm --import https://www.elrepo.org/RPM-GPG-KEY-elrepo.org